 5.1.2.
 Ageing through exposure to vibration

-Following the temperature ageing procedure, the canister shall be shaken vertically with the canister mounted as per its orientation in the vehicle with an overall Grms (root mean square acceleration) > 1.5 m/sec2 with a frequency of 30 ±10 Hz.
+Following the temperature ageing procedure, the carbon canister shall be shaken vertically with the carbon canister mounted as per its orientation in the vehicle with an overall Grms (root mean square acceleration) > 1.5 m/sec2 with a frequency of 30 ±10 Hz.
 The test shall last 12 hours.

 5.1.3.
 Ageing through exposure to fuel vapour and determining BWC300